osohq/oso/docs/language/polar-classes.rst

 in left-to-right order.
 This is important if a rule includes a ``cut`` operator; e.g.::

-  allow(user: Invited, action: Frob, resource: DooDad) :=
+  allow(user: Invited, action: Frob, resource: DooDad) if
     cut();

 This says that an ``Invited`` user may ``Frob`` a ``DooDad``,